-The entire SIT community shares the responsibility for sustaining a culture of behavioral integrity, specifically:
+The entire SIT community shares the responsibility for sustaining a culture of behavioral integrity.
+Specific roles and responsibilities include:

-- Students are responsible for understanding and upholding the Standards and should seek assistance and clarification from program staff or faculty for questions or concerns.
-Part of upholding the Standards is adhering to the Code of Student Conduct. - Faculty are responsible for establishing a climate that encourages honesty and enhances learning.
-Faculty play a vital role in establishing a learning environment in which practicing our core values is understood and experienced as a common goal.
-At a minimum, faculty should integrate the standards of behavioral integrity throughout the program, explain their expectations and respond to their questions.
-By modeling the Standards in their own endeavors, Faculty teach and mentor by example.
+- Students are responsible for understanding and upholding these Standards of Behavioral Integrity and should seek assistance and clarification from program staff or faculty for questions or concerns.
+Part of upholding the standards includes adhering to the Code of Student Conduct. - Faculty are responsible for establishing a climate that encourages honesty and enhances learning.
+Faculty play a vital role in establishing a learning environment in which our core values are understood, practiced, and experienced as a common goal.
+At a minimum, faculty should integrate the Standards of Behavioral Integrity throughout the program, explain their expectations to students, and respond to their questions.
+By modeling the standards in their own endeavors, faculty teach and mentor by example.
 Faculty are required to address violations in a timely and sensitive manner in accordance with the ascribed procedures. - Staff and Administrators contribute to fostering a culture of behavioral integrity at an institutional level.
 They share the responsibility with faculty to ensure that the policy and procedures for addressing behavioral integrity violations, as articulated in the Code of Student Conduct, are clear, fair, and effective.
-They further assist with communications, adjudication, and record-keeping.
+They further assist with communication, adjudication, and recordkeeping.